sharebot-joe/TriviaGame/README.md

-Welcome to the Seattle SuperSonics Trivia Game, **the best online trivia game about the Seattle SuperSonics!**
+Seattle SuperSonics Trivia Game, **the best online trivia game about the Seattle SuperSonics!**

 Prepare to be tested to your limits with this challenging trivia game starring your favorite SuperSonics legends!